 Quotes like, “Understand that we don’t want to look like we wish we were 30… let us be 50 and fabulous… we’ve earned that right”, really resonated with me.

 It’s true, “In an ideal world, the young would see the lines and ageing on someone’s face as a marker of the life they’ve been lucky to live” (https://www.byrdie.com/women-over-50-beauty), we all would.
 But society has conditioned us to believe that beauty is only faithful to youth... and although fundamentally we know that is not true; as our appearance ages, it can be challenging to see our beauty beyond those physical changes.

 For you, I hope the takeaway from this blog on embracing a balanced approach to beauty in your 50s is to consider that perhaps, being 50something shouldn’t be concealed, stifled or stuffed into constrictive garments, but instead celebrated with gentle self-care and a realisation that what makes you truly beautiful is the blended sum of all the parts of you… not just the ones you see reflected in the mirror.

 What happens to our skin in our 50s?

-In order to know how to adopt a gentle, balanced approach to beautiful skin in your 50s, it’s important to firstly understand the changes your skin will go through during this time.
-I’m talking Menopause.
+In order to know how to adopt a gentle, balanced approach to beautiful skin in your 50s, it’s important to firstly understand the changes your skin may go through during this time.
+Some of you may be experiencing Menopause.
 Although menopause can also start in your 40s; in Australia the average age of menopause is 51 (https://www.menopause.org.au/health-info/fact-sheets) with most women experiencing menopausal symptoms for 5-10 years!

 Some of these symptoms are well known, like changes in your menstrual periods and hot flushes or night sweats but the same hormonal changes and decline that affects your internal body will also affect your skin.